ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 In this section, you will create a new environment with your custom configuration template.

-1. From https://console.bluemix.net, select the **Schematics** tab on the left side menu if you didn't already.
+1. Go to https://console.bluemix.net, select the **Schematics** tab on the left side menu if you didn't already.

 2. Click on the **Environments tab** and then click on the **Create Environment** button to create an Environment.